eric220/FAQ_Bot/README.md

 **Using the Chatbot**

-Once launched, simply ask your questions in the text box:
+Once launched, simply ask your questions in the text box.